All 10 John Legend Albums in Order of Release Date

 16. Caught Up

-“Love in the Future,” the fifth studio album by American singer John Legend, arrived on the music scene on August 30, 2013, through a collaboration between GOOD Music and Columbia Records.
-This soulful masterpiece was expertly crafted by Legend, Kanye West, and Dave Tozer, boasting notable guest appearances from artists like Kimbra, Rick Ross, Stacy Barthe, and Seal.
-The album’s four singles, including hits like “All of Me” and “Made to Love,” garnered significant attention.
-“Love in the Future” was met with positive reviews from music critics and entered the US Billboard 200 chart at number 4, making an impressive debut with 68,000 copies sold in its first week.
+“Love in the Future” is the fifth studio album by American singer John Legend, released on August 30, 2013, via GOOD Music and Columbia Records.
+A soulful masterpiece produced by Legend, Kanye West, and Dave Tozer, with some guest appearances: Kimbra, Rick Ross, Stacy Barthe, and Seal.
+All the four singles of the album, including hits like “All of Me” and “Made to Love,” enjoyed massive attention.
+The album received positive reviews from music critics and made an impressive chart entrance on US Billboard 200 at number 4 with first-week sales of 68,000 copies.

 5. Darkness and Light (2016)